Calling second and third year FASS students!

 Dr. Elizabeth Kennedy-Klaassen (firstname.lastname@example.org)

-I have worked at Carleton since 2006, following a year-long appointment as assistant professor at the Intercollegiate Center for Classical Studies in Rome.
+Dr. Klaassen is a professor in the College of the Humanities.
+She has worked at Carleton since 2006, following a year-long appointment as assistant professor at the Intercollegiate Center for Classical Studies in Rome.
 My research concerns the ancient world, particularly Roman literature and its intersection with Greek literature and Roman history.
-This year I am teaching courses in epic, drama, archaeology and Latin language.
+This year she is teaching courses in epic, drama, archaeology and Latin language.

 Dr. Céline Bonnotte-Hoover (email@example.com)